 I was born in beautiful San Antonio, TX in 1975, and grew up in the north Dallas sprawl of Richardson, TX.
 I wanted to be a studio artist, really I did, but decided the real money was in theater.
 So while at the University of TX at Austin she changed from a BFA in studio art to a BA in Theater and Dance.
 In 2000 I moved to NYC.
 It is a hard place to live when you have no money.
 I decided to go back to school and got an MFA from the Yale School of Drama in costume design in 2004.
 I have mixed feelings about working in theater, but that is another story for another time.
 After graduation, with MFA in hand, I decided what I really wanted to do was be a studio artist.
 Now I do both.
-I currently live in the not-so-beautiful-at-first-sight-but-nonetheless-charming New Haven, CT with my most awesome husband and cat.
+I currently live in New Haven, CT with my most awesome husband and cat.
 Most recently I have become a member of the Kehler Liddell Gallery in Westville, CT.

 To Contact Amanda, please write to firstname.lastname@example.org